 The rest of the eighties proved to be a difficult time for the band.
 Daisley left to re-join Ozzy Osbourne for a bigger pay packet, leaving a vacancy for the returning Trevor Bolder fresh from serving two years with Wishbone Ash.
 Then their record company Bronze went bust and a UK tour of the provinces found the band playing to audiences of less than a hundred people in some towns.
 To compound the problems, John Sinclair followed Daisley over to the Osbourne camp making way for Phil Lanzon from Sad Café and Peter Goalby, suffering from throat problems, had to step aside on doctor’s orders.
 His replacement Steff Fontaine lasted one tour before he was sacked for unprofessional behaviour and was succeeded by Bernie Shaw from the short lived English band Stratus.
 Their luck then took an upturn as their line-up remained stable for the next ten years.
 Touring continued throughout America, Europe, Japan and Russia where they played a ten night stand at Moscow’s Olympic Stadium in front of 180,000 fans, which opened up a lucrative new market.
 Recording wise, the steady stream of studio albums from their heyday slowed down to a mere trickle over the next ten years, with only four seeing the light of day, Raging Silence, Different World, Sea of Light and Sonic Origami, the last to feature Lee.

-2001 proved to be a pivotal year for Lee as he was in New York on the 11th September when two planes crashed into the World Trade Center, barely half a mile from the hotel where he was staying.
+2001 proved to be a pivotal year for Lee as he was in New York on the 11th September when two planes were flown deliberately by terrorist’s into the World Trade Center, barely half a mile from the hotel where he was staying.
 The experience of seeing the towers collapse and the horror of people throwing themselves from the windows, made him re-evaluate his life and relationships.
 The Heep were planning a special gig at the Shepherd’s Bush Empire titled the ‘Magicians Birthday Party’ with previous members Ken Hensley and John Lawton.
 However, the emphasis before the show centred on how Lee and Hensley would react together after their well-publicised falling out.
 After his epiphany in Manhattan, the animosity of the past melted away and the pair buried the hatchet.
 The show went without a hitch and gained a release on DVD and compact disc.
 It has now become an annual event.

-During a period of downtime in 2003 Bob Daisley and Lee put together a side project, Living Loud, with Deep Purple’s guitarist Steve Morse and Jimmy Barnes, the former vocalist with the Australian band Cold Chisel.
-A self-titled album recorded in Florida with keyboard parts added later in London by Purple’s Don Airey, contained six songs co-written and recorded during their time with Ozzy Osbourne, plus a further five new compositions.
+During a period of downtime in 2003, Bob Daisley and Lee put together a side project, Living Loud, with Deep Purple’s guitarist Steve Morse and Jimmy Barnes, the former vocalist with the Australian band Cold Chisel.
+A self-titled album recorded in Florida with keyboard parts added later in London by Purple’s Don Airey, contained six songs co-written and recorded during Lee and Bob’s time with Ozzy Osbourne, plus a further five new compositions.
 The band only performed two concerts, both in Australia while Deep Purple were there on tour, one at the Melbourne Metro and another at Fox Studios in Sydney which was filmed and recorded.

 After a period of recuperation Lee was invited to play at an annual Uriah Heep convention in Spain with The Legends, an amalgamation of old Heep members Paul Newton, John Lawton and Ken Hensley plus Phil Baker guesting on guitar.
 He returned in 2009, 2011 and 2012 in Finland and 2015 in Belgium.
 His latest band, The Berggren Kerslake Band, came together after he met Stefan Berggren in the short lived His Masters Project, a semi-professional band that played a small number of dates in Switzerland.
 Berggren had been in The Company of Snakes with Bernie Marsden and Mick Moody.
 The pair recorded an album, The Sun Has Gone Hazy, in 2014 with bassist Tomas Torberg.

 Sadly, Lee was diagnosed with terminal prostate cancer in late 2018 but it did not stop him from putting together an autobiographical documentary, Not on the Heep and a new album, Eleventeen, in collaboration with Jake Libretto.
 He eventually succumbed to the disease on 19th September 2020 and is survived by his wife Sue.
-Lee was a larger than life character and everyone that new him speaks of a witty, friendly guy who was always up for a laugh and good time.
+Lee was a larger than life character and everyone that new him speaks of a witty, friendly guy who was always up for a laugh and a good time.
 He will be sorely missed by everyone who knew him and his many fans.

 For an overview of the Heep’s career try the forty-six track, triple CD Loud, Proud & Heavy – The Best of Uriah Heep on the Union Square Music label.